Pet Health 101

 By having your pet spayed or neutered, you'll help prevent the birth of unwanted puppies and kittens, while giving your pet other benefits.

 Spaying and neutering are safe surgical operations that prevent animals from reproducing.
 Generally, these procedures don't require an overnight stay and can eliminate or significantly reduce the risk of numerous health problems, including reproductive cancers and infections.
 Sterilizing you pet can also improve some behavioural problems, such as territorial marking, destructiveness and roaming in search of a mate.

-The safety of both male and female animals is dramatically increased if they're spayed or neutered.
+The safety of both male and female animals is dramatically increases if they're spayed or neutered.

 Will neutering my cat make him fat and lazy?